Kalissaac/docs/3.0/docs/getting-started/spm.md

 the newly available modules.

 !!! warning
-    Anytime you modify the package manifest, call `vapor update` to effect the changes.
+    Anytime you modify the package manifest, call `vapor3 update` to effect the changes.

 ### Targets

 Targets are all of the modules, executables, and tests that your package contains.

 ```swift
 // swift-tools-version:4.0